warthog618/dunnart/README.md

 Entities are grouped into modules, so groups of entities can be easily enabled or disabled.
 Modules must be explicitly enabled, and disabled modules use no resources.

-The existing set of provided modules includes cpu, memory, file system and wan.
+The existing set of provided modules includes cpu, memory, file system, net and wan.
 The modules and entities provided are currently minimal, being those I found sufficient to monitor the health of my setup.

 The current entities include: